Watch the Production (Starts at 8pm PST, October 10th)Download the Digital Playbill

 Plans were well underway for our fourth annual NINE WINNING ONE-ACTS festival, when the world took a pandemic pause and all in-person performances were halted.

-So, we have decided to move forward and capture the plays on video and create another virtual production (following the success of our recent production of TUESDAYS WITH MORRIE).
+So, we decided to move forward and capture the plays on video and create another virtual production (following the success of our recent production of TUESDAYS WITH MORRIE).

 Four years ago we initiated this festival.
 Each year we solicit ten minute plays from playwrights the world over.
 This year we had 275 submissions.
 We narrowed it down to twenty and then did Zoom readings over the course of several company meetings and narrowed the finalists down to 9!